JappyPing/noise2read/docs/source/QuickStart.rst

 ..
 Note::

   We strongly recommend utilizing GPU for model training and prediction, especially for large data sets, rather than using a CPU.
-If a GPU resource is available; otherwise, using the simplified version of noise2read (simplify_correction) is better.
+If a GPU resource is available.
+..   ; otherwise, using the simplified version of noise2read (simplify_correction) is better.